| The following is the complete

 of a small tumor in the left adrenal.
 This is just a story, but it

+is a testable idea.
 Complicating the entire argument is the observation

 that adrenal disease seems to be exhibited in two different manners;